tkianai/EfficientDet.pytorch/README.md

 Accurate, fast EfficientDet implementation with pytorch

-**Many pytorch implementations of EfficientDet only support training with multi-gpu using `DataParallel` wrapper, Which caused slow speed and gpu imbalanced!!!**

 **We support Distributed training with multi-gpu using `DistributedDataParallel`!!!**

+> Compared to multi-gpu training using `DataParallel`, it's fast and gpu-balanced!

 ## Features